fdmomtaz/WeightTracker-DotNetMaui/ReadMe.md

 **Work in progress**

 Welcome to the .NET MAUI Weight Tracker App, an open-source project showcasing the power and elegance of .NET MAUI for building good looking cross-platform applications.
-This app is more than just a tool for tracking weight—it's a testament to how beautiful, user-friendly interfaces can be created with .NET MAUI technologies.
 My goal is to demonstrate that you can build a fully functional and visually appealing app using .NET MAUI, backed by a SQLite local database for robust data management.

 **Images coming soon**